African Elephant

 Main Characteristics

-The African elephant is - on land - the heaviest mammal in the world.
-It is also the second largest animal after the giraffe.
-Its two "relatives", the Asian elephant and the forest elephant are a little smaller and lighter.
-Its most striking features are its trunk and its tusks.
+The African elephant is the heaviest land mammal in the world.
+It is also the second tallest land animal after the giraffe.
+Its two "relatives", the Asian elephant and the African Forest elephant are a little smaller and lighter.
+Its most striking features are its large ears, its trunk and its tusks.

 Elephants are the heaviest mammals to live on land.
 A fully grown male elephant can weigh up to six tons.
 That's roughly the same as six small cars.
 A hippopotamus “only” weighs up to 4.5 tons and a rhinoceros 3-4 tons.
 There are mammals, which are much heavier than the African Elephant, but they don't live on land.
 They live in water, for example the whale shark or the blue whale.